spyder-ide/spyder-docs/doc/panes/editor.rst

 ~~~~~~~~~~

 The :guilabel:`Go to line` dialog box allows you to navigate your source code and move to a specific line in the active file.
-You can view and use this box under the :menuselection:`search --> Go to line` menu item or alternatively press :kbd:`Ctrl+L`.
+You can view and use this box under the :menuselection:`search --> Go to line` menu item or alternatively press :kbd:`Ctrl-L`.

 Image/GIF placeholder